atra2396/green-blog/static/_posts/encouraging-innovation-in-the-workplace.md

 So, given the existence of both of these things, we should have a good handle on innovation, right?

 Wrong.

 ## The Problem
+Nobody takes Tinker Time.
+Tinker Time as a concept is known to our project management team.
+And, despite the recent changes in leadership, nobody has explicitly _killed_ the policy.
+In fact, when I brought the existence of the policy to their attention just a few weeks ago, they encouraged us to take it.

 - Management: unknown stance, passing up the chain
 - Existing policy: a good provision for experimentation